 In cryptography AES is a titan of an algorithm, standing for Advanced Encryption Standard, it

-within hardware limits, trying to optimize around the I/O bottleneck.
-It also involved
+helps maximize performance within hardware limits, trying to optimize around the I/O bottleneck.

-structuring the code in a clean, modular way using idiomatic Rust features like iterators and
+It also involved structuring the code in a clean, modular way using idiomatic Rust features like

-simply from a simple document specification, and performance tuning.
+off of a simple document specification, and my low-level performance tuning.

 Here is a multithreaded file reader that allows prefetching of files, and calls the function